rl-institut/oemof-B3/docs/getting_started.rst

     conda activate digipipe

-In order to install oemof-B3, proceed with the following steps:
+**In order to install oemof-B3, proceed with the following steps:**

-- git-clone oemof-B3 into local folder via https:
+- Clone oemof-B3 into local folder via https:

 ::